 One of the biggest benefits to online giving is the wealth of donor data you can accumulate to better understand your audience.
 However, nonprofits can get overwhelmed by the amount of information and feel unsure of which data to act on and how to do so.
 Below are a few solid tips to help your organization use online fundraising data to reach campaign success.

 You Don’t Need Big Data for Big Insights

-Before digging into your fundraising data, you should remember that not all valuable data is rooted in numbers and graphs.
-Quantitative data helps you set goals, inform strategy, and gauge success, but you’d be selling yourself short if you didn’t also look to surveys, donor interviews, and experiments to create a well-rounded campaign strategy.
+Before digging into your fundraising data, you should know that you don’t need a team of data scientists to uncover valuable insights.
+Quantitative data is key, particularly in setting goals and gauging success, but you can also leverage donor surveys, interviews, and experiments to create a well-rounded campaign strategy.

-For reference, here’s a list of quantitative data available on Classy:
+For reference, here’s a list of some of the quantitative data available in Classy Manager:

 - Number of campaigns (by type)

 - Number of fundraising pages and average raised